 The protocols in this section are unique to capitated and/or delegated medical management entities.
-The protocols in Chapter 6: Medical Management may also apply if we are financially responsible for the service.
+The protocols in Chapter 7: Medical management may also apply if we are financially responsible for the service.

 If we are financially responsible for the service, or responsible for processing the claim, ask us if we require an authorization.

 We conduct another assessment within 90 calendar days after the contract or delegation effective date.
 Assessments are based on documented processes, materials, reports and case records or files specific to the delegated activities.
-Further assessments are performed at least annually, within 12 calendar months after the last annual assessment.
-The clinical reviewer informs the delegate of assessment results at an exit conference.
-We follow up with formal written notice of results and the delegation decision based on those results.
+Further assessments are performed at least quarterly.
+The quarterly review process includes:

 UnitedHealthcare and medical group/IPAs delegated for utilization/medical management review nationally recognized evidence-based criteria to determine medical necessity and appropriate level of care for services whenever possible.
 UnitedHealthcare and delegates use several resources and guidelines to determine medical necessity and appropriate level of care.